sdpalley/docs.erisindustries.com/tutorials/services-making.md

 # Make a Dockerfile

 Docker.
 People love it or they hate.
-We think has its place in the future of distributed systems and the marmots love it!
+We think it has its place in the future of distributed systems and the marmots love it!
 Let's see how easy it is to build a Dockerfile.
 First do this in your command line:

 ```bash
 cd ~/.eris/apps/idi-service